daysay24/E.M.M.A-Enhanced-Multispecies-IsomiR-Analyzer-Tool/README.md

 1. Put all outputs of isomiR-SEA in /0_isomiR-SEA_isomiRs folder: In this folder, there could be one or multiple subfolders, each represents a group (treatment, stage, time points, etc.) which contains one or multiple replicates.

-    For example: There are 2 time points (14hr and 18hr).
+    For example: We provided sample files in /data.
+There are 2 time points (14hr and 18hr).
 Each group has two replicates: 14hr includes 14hr_1.txt and 14hr_2.txt and 18hr includes 18hr_1.txt and 18hr_2.txt.
 The folder looks like this:

     ```
     /data/0_isomiR-SEA_isomiRs